skalenetwork/libBLS/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---
 name: Bug report
-about: Let us know about a bug!
+about: Let us know about a bug
 ---

 <!-- Please reserve GitHub issues for bug reports and feature requests.